Harun al-Rashid: Caliphate

+On the night of al-Hadi's death, al-Khayzuran quickly released Yahya ibn Khalid from prison and ordered him to pay the army's wages, send the letters to the governors to pledge allegiance to al-Rashīd, and prepare him as caliph.
+They summoned the commanders of the army, Harthama ibn A'yan and Khuzayma ibn Khazim, and asked them to swear allegiance to Harun as caliph.
+Khuzayma reportedly gathered and armed 5,000 of his own followers, dragged the Ja'far ibn al-Hādī from his bed and forced him to publicly renounce his claims in favour of Hārūn.
 Hārūn became caliph in 786 when he was in his early twenties.
 At the time, he was tall, good looking, and slim but strongly built, with wavy hair and olive skin.
 On the day of accession, his son al-Ma'mun was born, and al-Amin some little time later: the latter was the son of Zubaida, a granddaughter of al-Mansur (founder of the city of Baghdad); so he took precedence over the former, whose mother was a Persian.
 Upon his accession, Harun led Friday prayers in Baghdad's Great Mosque and then sat publicly as officials and the layman alike lined up to swear allegiance and declare their happiness at his ascent to Amir al-Mu'minin.
 He began his reign by appointing very able ministers, who carried on the work of the government so well that they greatly improved the condition of the people.

 Under Hārūn al-Rashīd's rule, Baghdad flourished into the most splendid city of its period.
 Tribute paid by many rulers to the caliph funded architecture, the arts and court luxuries.